keithgw/Machine-Learning-Ng/README.md

 ## Example 4 Neural Networks

 Includes an implementation of back propagation with gradient check to learn the parameters for a neural network.

+## Example 5 Bias/Variance trade-offered

+Using ridge regression, this programming exercise uses a learning curve to diagnose high-bias/high-variance problems.
+Then, cross-validation is used to fit the lambda parameter in the penalty term for ridge regression.